Franklincpu/Life-is-life/README.md

 # Life-is-life
-To be alive is the best that could have happen to me on this day.
+To be alive is the best that could have happened to me on this day.